Auto Tuners and Adaptive Control Recommendations Tips

 A goal of less than 10% error in tuning settings from data compression and data update is advisable.
 Wireless transmitter default update rate and trigger level are set accordingly.
 Similarly, the PID module execution rate and transmitter damping and PID signal filter effect on the PID tuning settings is targeted to be less than 10%.

-1. Ensure data compression is less than the smallest of the final control element and measurement resolution and sensitivity limits and the maximum rate of change of the signal divided by the compression is less than 10% of the total loop dead time or reset time setting whichever is smallest.
+1. Ensure data compression is less than the smallest of the final control element and measurement resolution and sensitivity limits and the compression divided by the maximum rate of change of the signal is less than 10% of the total loop dead time or reset time setting whichever is smallest.
 Basically this amounts to turning compression off for most loops.

 2. Ensure data update time is less than 10% of the total loop dead time or reset time setting whichever is smaller.